 A: According to the New York State Education Department, a student may participate in interscholastic athletics if he/she is taking three courses plus physical education (Bona Fide Student) regardless of the education platform being utilized (fully remote, hybrid, etc.).
 [See NYSED September 1, 2020 MEMO in Attachments]

-Q: Do students need a physical exam to participate in the Winter interscholastic athletic season?
+Q: Do students need a physical exam to participate in the Fall Season II or Spring interscholastic athletic seasons?